aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 offending evidence, produces a scorecard and report, and gives the operator clear remediation options.

-The impact is time, cost, and risk reduction.
-Instead of waiting for periodic manual review, contractors can verify critical CUI access controls quickly, using evidence-linked findings and measurable time-to-finding.

 As future work, we want the remediation layer to offer both directions.
 One path is the deterministic corrective action that restores compliance immediately: for example, remove Grace's access from the CUI resource because she is not